 Welcome to the Learning Site for Introduction to Journalism (JOURNAL 201).
-This site contains all of the original content created by Prof. Zamith to give you the conceptual foundation necessary to succeed in the course and to gain a broad understanding of this thing that we call “journalism.”
+This site contains all of the micro-lectures for our Spring 2021 semester.
+The materials were created by Dr. Rodrigo Zamith and Dr. Kelsey Whipple to give you the conceptual foundation necessary to gain a broad understanding of this thing that we call “journalism.”

 The site is organized by the week of the semester.
 There is a navigation panel on the left part of the page to help you quickly find the week you’re looking for.
-Within each week, there are four to six lessons related to that week.
-Within each lesson, you will find both written and audio versions of the content.
-This is designed to accommodate different learning styles.
+Within each week, there are four to six micro-lectures related to that topic.
+Within each micro-lecture, you will find video (top), text (middle), and audio (bottom) versions of the material.
+The content is the same for each version of the micro-lecture; multiple versions are offered to accommodate different learning styles.
 Additionally, you can use the search bar above the navigation panel to quickly locate the content you’re looking for.

 This unit consists of orientation material, and should be completed on Moodle.

 This unit focuses on defining some of the key terms that we will be using over the course of the semester.